mim-Armand/Physics_Stuff/README.md

 - **Mass–energy equivalence** Einstein's famous Equasion E = mc^2.
 - **Copernican principle**: In physical cosmology, the Copernican principle states that humans, on the Earth or in the Solar System, are not privileged observers of the universe.
 Named for Copernican heliocentrism, it is a working assumption that arises from a modified cosmological extension of Copernicus's argument of a moving Earth.
 - **Anthropic Argument** Anthropic principle, is the principle that there is a restrictive lower bound on how statistically probable our observations of the universe are, given that we could only exist in the particular type of universe capable of developing and sustaining sentient life.
+- **Bloch's theorem**: In condensed matter physics, Bloch's theorem states that solutions to the Schrödinger equation in a periodic potential take the form of a plane wave modulated by a periodic function.

 ## **QM interpretations** short list: